kubernetes/website/content/en/blog/_posts/2022-04-15-Increasing-the-security-bar-in-Ingress-NGINX/index.md

 So, NGINX does have the same access to the filesystem of the controller (and Kubernetes service account token, and other configurations from the container).
 While splitting those components is our end goal, the project needed a fast response; that lead us to the idea of using `chroot()`.

-Let's take a look into what an Ingress Controller container looked like before this change:
+Let's take a look into what an Ingress-NGINX container looked like before this change:

 ![Ingress NGINX pre chroot](ingress-pre-chroot.png)